COVID-19 update: The Pre-school is open as usual with COVID-19 safety precautions and procedures in place. We are taking bookings for September 2021.

 Out and about, our community links

-We enjoy being part of the community and often pop up to the village stores for fresh bread or cooking ingredients.
+We enjoy being part of the community and Pre COVID we would often pop up to the village stores for fresh bread or cooking ingredients.
+We hope to re-establish this soon.

 Most days you can find small groups of our children and staff walking on the paths along from the Tye or up to our local park.
 The children enjoy taking photos of nature and items that interest